Fiscal Futures Project

 The All-Funds Budget and the Fiscal Futures Model

 The project team has created and annually updates a All-Funds budget for the state of Illinois.
-Historical budget data for over 700 state funds—not just the four General Funds—is grouped into a meaningful set of revenue and spending categories, consistently measured over time.
+Historical budget data for over 700 state funds—not just the General Funds—is grouped into a meaningful set of revenue and spending categories, consistently measured over time.
 Compared to the more commonly reported General Funds budget, the All-Funds budget is more inclusive and brings important categories of spending like transportation into the analysis.
 The All-Funds budget is more transparent because inter-fund transfers or moving a program from a General Fund in one year to a special fund in the next will not conceal what is really going on.

 The project team has created and maintains a long-term budget projection model for the state of Illinois.
 Projections of economic and demographic variables are supplied by the Regional Economics Application Laboratory.
 The Fiscal Futures Model estimates the past relationship between each All-Funds budget category and the related economic and demographic variables in order to make projections for each component and for total revenue and spending.

-With the All-Funds budget and the budget projection model the Fiscal Futures Project is able to: provide a new level of budget coverage and transparency previously not seen in Illinois; provide legislators, public policy makers and the public with a picture of the future budget situation; stimulate the impact on future budgets of proposed policies and legislation, or different assumptions about economic trends.
+With the All-Funds budget and the budget projection model the Fiscal Futures Project is able to: provide a new level of budget coverage and transparency previously not seen in Illinois; provide legislators, public policy makers and the public with a picture of the future budget situation; simulate the impact on future budgets of proposed policies and legislation, or different assumptions about economic trends.